 Following on from in-flight connectivity, a new generation of in-flight ancillary products is emerging.
 The first of these is live TV, for which passengers can be charged or not, depending on the airline’s business model.
 Another element of new generation in-flight products is passengers paying to access IFE content, in particular films and audio content hosted on the IFE server.

 Advertisers can subsidize the cost of operating a wireless IFE system that is used to provide free content or which markets a limited amount of paid-for content.
-At the other extreme, advertising and sponsorship revenue can be used to subsidize the cost of providing external connectivity for an IFE system that uses broadband external connectivity, allows passengers to stream content from ground sources, and provides a wide range of in-flight shopping that includes destination-related products.
+At the other extreme, advertising and sponsorship revenue can be used to subsidize the cost of providing external connectivity for an IFE system.
+This allows passengers to stream content from ground sources and provides a wide range of in-flight shopping that includes destination-related products.

 This targeted marketing can be done via an aircraft connectivity platform, but the system would have to be linked to the airline’s frequent-flyer and passenger loyalty programs.

-A new generation of in-flight ancillary products is destination-related products and services.
+Other new-generation products include destination-related products and services.
 These will be the sale, through the IFE portal, of items, such as hotel and car hire reservations, restaurant bookings, and excursions and trips.
 All of these require access to the booking engine on the ground, so the aircraft needs to have external connectivity.

 What is needed?

 There are several steps airlines will have to take before they can start opening these new revenue streams.
-This involves airlines making hardware and technological changes to their on-board systems.
+This involves airlines making hardware and technological changes to their onboard systems.
 For example, high bandwidth external connectivity is only provided on a minority of commercial aircraft, although the portion is steadily increasing.

 A Seamless Holistic System